juniormesquitadandao/dev-on-rails/README.md

 ```
 - Run to stop: docker-compose down

-## Ex.: New project with name "UoR" and Postgres 13.1
+## Ex.: New project with name UoR and Postgres 13.1
 - If you did the previous example and want to keep the same name as the project, run to clean the docker:
 ```bash
 docker-compose down